Nadavc220/SemanticSegmentationInArtPaintings/README.md

 ### Checkpoints
 You can find our trained checkpoints in the following link: [\[checkpoints.zip\]](https://faculty.runi.ac.il/arik/site/artseg/checkpoints.zip)
 The .zip file holds checkpoints for Step1 and Step2 for each of the art movements used for training: Realism, Impressionism, Post-Impressionism and Expressionism.
-To Compose the networks as described in the paper unzip the checkpoints.zip file to the project folder and then run ./test_multi_weighted.py together with the style weights file (found in the style weights folder).
+To compose the networks as described in the paper unzip the checkpoints.zip file to the project folder and then run ./test_multi_weighted.py together with the style weights file (found in the style weights folder).
 The multi-test config should already be set to use the checkpoints and style weights.

 ### Acknowledge